 Artist's conception of Kepler-16.
 Credit; NASA

-I am a second-year graduate student in the Astronomy Department at Harvard University.
+I am a fourth-year graduate student in the Astronomy Department at Harvard University.
 My research interests include exoplanets, habitability, and astrobiology.
-I received my bachelor's degree in astrophysical sciences from Princeton University.
+I received a master's degree in astronomy and astrophysics from Harvard University and a bachelor's degree in astrophysical sciences from Princeton University.
 At Princeton, I worked with Jill Knapp to study the magnetic activity of M dwarfs with white dwarf companions and with Dave Spiegel to model the habitability of terrestrial exoplanets.
 For my senior thesis, I worked with Ed Turner, Michael McElwain, and the SEEDS (Strategic Explorations of Exoplanets and Disks with Subaru) collaboration to directly image young Jovian exoplanets using the Subaru telescope.
-At Harvard, I am working with Dave Charbonneau to analyze the Kepler data.
+At Harvard, I am working with Dave Charbonneau to study the properties, frequency, and detectability of small planets orbiting small stars.

 Trackbacks/Pingbacks

-[...]
-Systems II conference in Jackson Hole with several of the Astrobites authors (see Ellie’s and Courtney’s posts), several scientists presented new measurements of transmission spectroscopy through the [...]
+1. Wishy-Washy Water World « astrobites - [...]
+Systems II conference in Jackson Hole with several of the Astrobites authors (see Ellie’s and Courtney’s posts), several scientists…

-[...] it.
-Any of us brought up on a diet of science fiction has to get excited about ‘Tatooine’, aka Kepler 16b, the circumbinary planet.
-You may have also heard about Kepler 11 – the multiple planet system, [...]
+4. Intro to astro – Confessions of a novice research student - [...] it.
+Any of us brought up on a diet of science fiction has to get excited about ‘Tatooine’, aka…